What to Do If You Have the Flu or Flu-Like Symptoms

 Stay home.
 The CDC recommends that you stay home and keep away from other for at least 24 hours until after your fever is gone, except to get medical care or for other necessities.
 (Your fever should be gone without the use of a fever-reducing medicine -like Tylenol or Motrin.)
 Stay away from others as much as possible to keep from making others sick.
 Staying at home means that you should not leave your home except to seek medical care.
 This means avoiding normal activities, including work, school, athletic events/practice, travel, shopping, social events, and public gatherings.

 Resident students who are unable to return home should remain in the residence hall room with their door closed at all times except to use the restroom.
-Contact the Wellness Center to report symptoms and obtain a "Flu Care Pack".
+Contact Health Services to report symptoms and obtain a "Flu Care Pack".
 Meal delivery will be coordinated through the Office of Residence Life and Sodexho Food Services.

 The CDC recommends that you wear a face mask, if available and tolerable during the following situations: